Lightning-AI/lightning-Habana/docs/source/intermediate.rst

 In addition to the default settings, you can choose to override these defaults and provide your own BF16 (LOWER_LIST) and FP32 (FP32_LIST)
 The `LOWER_LIST` and `FP32_LIST` environment variables must be set before any instances begin.
+HPUPrecisionPlugin supports `bf16-mixed` and `16-mixed` for mixed precision training.
+It is advised to use `bf16-mixed` over `16-mixed` where possible.

 The following is an excerpt from an MNIST example implemented on a single HPU.